Our ECO captains are Evie and Hannah.

 Pilsley's Eco Journey

-The pupils and staff at Pilsley C of E Primary are very proud to be a Green Flag status Eco School.
+The pupils and staff at Pilsley C of E Primary are very proud to have been a Green Flag status Eco School.
 We began our environmental work back in 2002 and quickly became composting experts thanks to a Royal Society grant that enabled us to work with scientists at Heeley City Farm in Sheffield.
 Then we set up our own different types of compost bins and wormery back in school.
 We also started to recycle paper and to learn about Fair Trade and were awarded our first Green Flag in 2004.

 For our second Green Flag, we focused on water conservation in the school.
 We carefully audited how much water we used using both an estimating system and taking readings from the water meter.
 We put water hippos in the toilets and made notices to make sure all taps were turned off when not being used.
 We looked at the health benefits of drinking water and at World Water Issues.
 Our school twinned with a school in the Gambia and exchanged letters and questionnaires about how much water we use and where that water comes from.
 The school was shortlisted by Severn Trent Water for ‘BeSmart’ School of the Year, one of only 5 in the Severn Trent region.
 This helped us to achieve our second Eco School Green Flag in 2007.